appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 *2 Box2D is written with everything being a float.

-As can be seen here, right now `Box2D` is missing quite a few features that Godot Physics already has.
-Some can be implemented, eg. the shape scale and CharacterBody2D move_and_slide, some can't, eg. collision filtering.

-As for `Rapier2D`, it has a lot of extra features which both Godot and Box2D don't have, eg. SIMD, cross platform determinism.
-It's biggest weakness is the missing DampedSpringJoint2D which both Godot Physics 2D and Box2D have.

 # Performance

 The project used is the [appsinacup/benchmark](https://github.com/appsinacup/benchmark).
 The steps for changing the physics backend is done by using the options menu from Godot.